 Laef FM’s ministry here is right on the brink of something amazing: we just need the right people to build and lead a great local team.

 The Word for Today

-New for 2020 is the Solomon Islands own special 1-year edition of this very popular devotional.
-Make sure you get your copy fro mone of our Board members or contact us through our website and we’ll pass on your request.
+Now the new 2022 edition is also available!
+Make sure you get your copy from one of our Board members or contact us through our website and we’ll pass on your request.

 Meet our UCB Solomon Islands team